department-of-veterans-affairs/va.gov-team/products/facilities/vet-centers/discovery/veteran-interviews/conversation-guide.md

    If none given: [Atlanta Vet Center Detail page](https://www.va.gov/find-locations/facility/vc_0304V)

-I'm going to choose, Vet Center as the facility type.
+I'm going to choose Vet Center as the facility type.

 - Are you familiar with this website?